Subscription Modal Banner

 Negotiating a salary increase can be extremely uncomfortable.
 Understandably so, as Filipinos are generally non-confrontational.

-There's no shame and harm in asking for something you deserve.
-Besides, negotiation is a must-have skill not just for a salary increase but also for other aspects of your career and personal life.
+But there's no shame and harm in asking for something you deserve.
+Besides, negotiation is a must-have skill—not just for a salary increase but also for other aspects of your career and personal life.

 However, you can't go ahead at the negotiating table and just wing it.
 You have to be both prepared and strategic.

-Start by knowing your employer's policy and practices on salary adjustments.
-If this information isn't in the employee's handbook, consult with your HR department.
+One of the first steps on how to ask for a salary increase is knowing your employer's policy and practices on salary adjustments.
+If this information isn't in the employee handbook, consult your HR department.

 Find out how strict or flexible your company is when it comes to salaries and raises.
 You might need to meet certain company guidelines to qualify for a salary increase.
 Or there may be documents to prepare and procedures to go through.

-Whatever the company rules are, you want to make sure to follow them so that you'll be considered for a raise.
+Whatever the company rules are, make sure to follow them so that you'll be considered for a raise.

 Do you believe you deserve a raise?
 You have to put it out there and negotiate.
 It's easier to get exactly what you want if you have an exact amount ready during your negotiations.